shirinyamani/DS/tree/readme.md

 ## Insert a String in Tries:
 <img src="./img/inserttrie.png" width=400>

-- In one node we can insert more than one charactor (I in our example)
+- In one node we can insert more than one character (I in our example)

 <img src="./img/inserttrie1.png" width=400>